 Running an online business can only work smoothly if you have the right tools in place to help you with so many important tasks along the way.
 Here are my best kept secret and tools for running my own business.

-I never would have imagined how many little pieces of software and things I needed to have in place in my business in order for it to run smoothly.
+I never would have imagined how many little pieces of software and things I needed to have in place in my business in order for it to run smooth, I even had to learn how to use the linux delete file configuration which I was so unfamiliar with a few months ago.
 There a tons of bits and pieces that, when you put them together, work almost like an assistant.
 It’s crazy how accessible and easy it is for us to run a business today.
 Basically, all you need to have is internet and a computer.
 Sometimes, you can even do with a phone.